top of page

 Suggested Call-Back Script (For Staff Use)

-“Hello Ms. Ridge, this is [Name] calling from Dr. Cien’s office regarding your voicemail.
+“Hello Ms. Smith, this is [Name] calling from Dr. Cien’s office regarding your voicemail.
 I understand you're running out of Eliquis today, have questions about switching back to Celebrex, and also need a hydrocodone refill for the weekend.
 We've reviewed your request and want to ensure any medication changes are handled safely.
 I’ll go over instructions on transitioning off Eliquis, and we will process your refill through CVS in South Bend if approved.
 We’ll also make sure everything is coordinated for your post-op visit on Monday.”

 bottom of page